 Unitarian Universalist Principles and Sexual Ethics

-Every person's sexuality is sacred and worthy of respect; there, it is not to be violated.
+Every person's sexuality is sacred and is worthy of respect, and therefore, is not to be violated.

-We treat others, as we would want to be treated; therefore, sexual exploitation and interpersonal violence are wrong.
+We treat others as we would want to be treated; therefore, sexual exploitation is wrong.

-In our relationship to others, our freedom of sexuality is as important as the responsibility for it.
+In our relationship to others, our freedom of sexuality is important as is the responsibility for it.

-As a community and an institution, we are responsible for creating a secure, safe, and non-violent environment.
+As a community and as an institution, we have the responsibility to create a secure and safe environment.

-We have the opportunity to create the kind of environment that lends itself to peace, liberty, and justice in human interactions, and we can become a model for the rest of society.
+We have the opportunity to create the kind of environment that lends itself to peace, liberty and justice in human sexuality, and we can become a model for the rest of society.

-When we respect each person's sexual integrity, we honor the wholeness of life and respect the web of all existence.
+When we respect each person's sexual integrity we honor the wholeness of life and we respect the web of all existence.